As Businesses Recover from Hurricane Ida, Here’s How to Prepare for Future Storms

 You also need to structure your reporting process so that you can easily track and prepare current and historical financial data remotely.
 Remote capabilities are increasingly more important due to the risks associated with hurricane season, plus the ongoing COVID-19 pandemic.

 Second, you should take steps to prepare the proper documentation ahead of time, not just after a disaster occurs.
 All businesses should document everything at the start of hurricane season; and if you haven’t done so already, then start the documentation process as soon as possible.
 Take pictures of your physical business location and document equipment and other critical contents of your office — essentially, you should be documenting anything that would or could be subject to a loss.
 You should also repeat this process immediately after a hurricane happens.

 Finally, you need to be prepared to handle business interruption claims and understand how to calculate lost profits resulting from hurricane-induced disruptions.
 Your business should be ready by having organized accounting records so that it is easier to determine lost revenues and saved expenses that would be deducted to calculate lost profits.
 A forensic accountant can help provide guidance and take the stress out of navigating this process, while you focus on recovery.

 What role does a forensic accountant play in the preparation process?

 As mentioned above, a forensic accountant can help you calculate lost profits after a hurricane, using the method that best suits your company’s fact pattern.
 Leveraging the expertise of a skilled, unbiased party also means you can quantify your lost profits faster and with more accuracy.

 Many insurance agencies also rely on forensic accountants to verify this type of information, so utilizing them from the start means your calculation will be more defensible and more easily approved.
-To learn more about forensic accountants and how they can help you recover from a disaster, read this article.

 The bottom line